jiangfengming/url-router/README.md

 Finds the route which matches the method and path, and passes the test function if thers is one, or `null` if no route matches.

 Params:
 `method`: String.
+Optional.
 The request method.
+If omitted, defaults to `GET`.
 `path`: String.
 The request method.
 `testArg`: Any.
+Optional.
 Argument provides to route test function.

 Returns:
 ```js